mpc-qt/mpc-qt/README.md

 However, I recommend compiling libmpv from git head due to the fast development pace of mpv and old packages in package repositories.
 (I develop against mpv's head.)
-So you'll want to follow the instructions at [mpv-build] while making sure to place the line `--enable-libmpv-shared` inside the `mpv_options` file before building as it says.
+So you may want to follow the instructions at [mpv-build] while making sure to place the line `--enable-libmpv-shared` inside the `mpv_options` file before building as it says.
+The libmpv api does not change much however, so you should be okay if you don't feel like doing this.

 ## I don't know git, how do I run this?
 You'll have to perform a little bit of footwork beforehand.
 What you're going